A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Basics of apparent viscosity and review of recent works

-are provided.
-Tables~\ref{tab:etaint2} and~\ref{tab:Korrelationen} summarize the most important correlations considering neither their derivation nor the underlying models.
-Most of the equations are empirical or semi-empirical, only few are exact.
-The reason for the existence of such a great number of different correlations is that relations of the form~\eqref{eq:H} do not cover the entire parameter space governing the physical problem.
-In~\cite{2004_Pabst} this is expressed by the formulation
+The reason for the existence of such a large number of different correlations is that relations of the form~\eqref{eq:H} do not cover the entire parameter space governing the physical problem. \cite{2004_Pabst} expressed this by the formulation

 Clearly the parameter space must be confined to allow for useful modeling and thus the range of validity has to be confined a priori.
-In the present context, the correlations~\eqref{eq:etarpabst}, denoted as \emph{viscosity relations} in the following, can be classified in two groups: \paragraph{Series expansions with respect to the volume fraction for $\boldsymbol{\phi\ll1}$ according to the equation (\ref{eq:nEntwicklung}):\\}

-While the \Einstein relation~\eqref{eq:Einstein} with the intrinsic viscosity~$\etaint{1}=2.5$ is commonly accepted as the first order series expansion of the relative viscosity~$\eta_r$ of suspensions with spherical particles, there is no unique value of~$\etaint{2}$ because of a strong case-sensitivity of this parameter.
+In the present context, the viscosity relations~\eqref{eq:etarpabst} can be classified in two groups: \begin{enumerate} \item Series expansions with respect to the volume fraction for $\phi\ll1$ according to \gleich{eq:nEntwicklung} \item Correlations for~$\phi\to\varphi_T$ \end{enumerate} Regarding the first group, the \Einstein relation~\eqref{eq:Einstein} with the intrinsic viscosity~$\etaint{1}=2.5$ is commonly accepted as the first order series expansion of the relative viscosity~$\eta_r$ of suspensions with spherical particles, cf.~\cite{2004_Pabst}.
+However, there is no unique value of~$\etaint{2}$ because of a strong case-sensitivity of this parameter.
 In \tabelle{tab:etaint2} some examples taken from the literature are listed.